 Owner Operator Financing

-Next time when you have to talk with a loan officer for financing a trailer, for example, they will look at your financials or tax returns.
-It is much better to have depreciation expense than lease expense if you want to get a better loan rate.
+Next time when you have to talk with a loan officer about financing a trailer, for example, they will look at your financials or tax returns.
+It is much better to have a depreciation expense than a lease expense if you want to get a better loan rate.

-A few things that the financing agency will ask you are — how much experience you have as a truck driver, how much (if any) experience you have as an owner-operator and for which company you will be driving for.
+A few things that the financing agency will ask you are — how much experience you have as a truck driver, how much (if any) experience you have as an owner-operator, and for which company you will be driving.
 The first question is so they determine whether you can drive a truck.
 The second is to determine if you can operate a business, and the third one is for them to know that you will be doing actual work with the truck.